Be distinguishable, i.e. be able to distinguish the goods or services of its owner from the goods or services of others.

 The application will not be processed until the application fees have been paid.
 Application fees are non-refundable if the application is rejected.

-If the trademark contains a figurative element an image containing the element shall be attached to the application in good quality.
+If the trademark contains a figurative element or sound, an image containing the element or a sound/image file shall be attached to the application in good quality.
 If the requested registration shall be in colour, the submitted image must also be in colour.
 The image is published after registration.
-As a result.
-Images may be submitted in 3-D in exchange for a fee.

 Note that the trademark will be made public on the website of the Icelandic Intellectual Property Office soon after filing.

 If there are no defects in the form of the application and the Icelandic Intellectual Property Office has no comments on the registrability of the mark, the registration process will take approximately 4-8 weeks.
-When the trademark has been registered, it is published in the ELS Gazette on the website of the Icelandic Intellectual Property Office.
+When the trademark has been registered, it is published in the ISIPO Gazetteon the website of the Icelandic Intellectual Property Office.
 The Gazette is published on the 15th day of each month.

 If a registration application fails to meet the requirements of the Trademarks Act, the Icelandic Intellectual Property Office will send the applicant notification thereof in writing and grant the applicant a period of grace to submit comments.
 If the Office does not receive a reply within the deadline, the application will be refused.
 If however, the Office receives a reply, the application will be subject to reassessment.
 If all requirements are met, the trademark will be accepted for registration and publication.
 If the trademark still does not meet the requirements of the Trademarks Act, the applicant will be notified thereof again and given a second opportunity to submit comments.
 If the trademark still not in compliance with the Trademark Act, the Icelandic Intellectual Property Office will in most cases make a final decision of refusal.
 In exceptional cases, the Office may grant the applicant a third opportunity to comment before a final decision is made.